-It doesn’t have to be this way.
-There are ways you can avoid unwanted calls.
+The advent of the Do Not Call registry was supposed to put an end to unwanted robocalls from telemarketers, lenders and debt collectors.
+Unfortunately, there are always new companies, with new phone numbers, placing new calls.
+However, there are ways you can stop unwanted robocalls.
 Read on to learn how to get yourself off telemarketers’ lists and how to report do no call violations.

 Find Out Who is Calling

-How to Report Do Not Call Violations
+How to Report Do-Not-Call Violations

-- File a complaint with the Federal Communications Commission by calling: 888-225-5322
+- File a complaint with the Federal Communications Commission at: 888-225-5322

 - File a complaint with your state Attorneys General.